Regulatory & Compliance

 The official bank working days apply to the reporting deadlines of 24 or 72 hours.
 An exception is cyber attacks with a "serious" severity level, which must also be reported to FINMA within 24 hours outside of bank working days.
 Organisational measures must be taken to ensure that these deadlines can be met.

 In the case of outsourcing, it should be noted that the supervised institutions bear the same responsibility as if they were providing the outsourced function themselves.
 The reporting deadlines therefore begin to run as soon as the institution itself or the third-party provider discovers the cyber incident.
-The third-party provider must therefore be informed of the reporting obligations and be able to comply with them.
+The third-party provider must therefore be informed of the reporting obligations and be able to comply with them in cooperation with the institution.

 Conclusion